-Table 5-2 lists load reductions by BMP type for the baseline period and for those counted towards TMDL progress.
-It also includes load reductions from specific BMPs that are already in the planning, design, or construction phase.
-This table includes restoration BMPs that were implemented under one of the programs discussed in Appendix A.
+Table 5-2, Table 5-3, Table 5-4, and Table 5-5 list load reductions of TSS and TP by BMP type for the baseline period and for those counted towards TMDL progress.
+They also include load reductions from specific BMPs that are already in the planning, design, or construction phase.
+These tables include restoration BMPs that were implemented under one of the programs discussed in Appendix A.

 Table 5-2.
-Baseline, progress, and planned load reductions by BMP types.
+Baseline, progress, and planned TSS load reductions by BMP types of PR-L watershed.